Adult Programs: North Pathway

 - Connection to self

-Through the use of deep ecological practices like animal tracking, navigation and sensory deprivation work, participants are guided into a deep connection to the bioregion they are in.
+CONNECTION TO PLACE: Through the use of deep ecological practices like animal tracking, navigation, and sensory deprivation work, participants are guided into a deep connection to the bioregion they are in.
 Working with nature allows us to collaborate with the spirits of the earth.
-We come face to face with the sickness in the rivers and streams, as well as the strength in the trees, the joy in birdsong and the hope of regeneration.
+We come face to face with the sickness in the rivers and streams, as well as the strength in the trees, the joy in birdsong, and the hope of renewal.

-Through stories and direct action participants are guided into the nuanced world of indigenous advocacy work.
+INDIGENOUS SOLIDARITY: Through stories and direct action participants are guided into the nuanced world of indigenous advocacy work.
 As the battle at Standing Rock continues we are reminded of the never ending battle for human rights.
-This struggle has been devastating for Indigenous People all over the world.

 A revolution is occurring that has placed Indigenous People at the front of the environmentalist and human rights movements.
 How do we support these movements?
 How do we do this in a good way that honors and supports without appropriating?
-In this course we will directly address the cultural mythologies that have informed our minds with non-sustainable land ethics.
-We will learn from cultures that have sustainable land ethics and we will create a model for holistic cultural development.
+On this Pathway we directly address the cultural mythologies that have informed our minds with non-sustainable land ethics.
+We will learn from cultures that have been care taking their land for hundreds of generations.
+We will create a model for holistic cultural development.

 This is intensive group work on grief, trauma, joy, love and connection.
 Please consider this before committing.
 We encourage you to call anytime to discuss your needs with us to see if we agree that the course is right for you.